 DRINK PLENTY OF WATER.

+Another top tips for beingvegetariann is to drink more water.
 I didn’t realise that cutting out meat would make me feel so hungry.
 And not painful hungry but like I could do with an extra meal hungry.
 Sometimes we feel hungry cause we’re dehydrated, so I found myself drinking more water than I have before.
 And not because I was dehydrated, but it helps suppress my appetite.
 That way I could have a drink of water and if I was still feeling hungry in 20 minutes time- then I knew I needed food.
 Most times, I’m perfectly fine with the water, that’s filled the void.

 SAY HELLO TO YOUR SPICE CUPBOARD.